GeorgePimpleton/Win32-games/README.md

 ### Musings on Windows© Games

-To be honest parts of the game engine created are hard to convert to modern C++ practices.
-More and more it is looking like the game engine needs to be rewritten top to bottom from scratch.
+To be honest the game engine created so many years ago is hard to convert to modern C++ practices.
+It isn't bad code, it just resists being modernized.
+More and more it is looking like the game engine needs to be rewritten from top to bottom from scratch.  *UGH*